Pritamdhiman/Dobosaurus/README.md

 ## Installation

 To get my project make sure that you have Java (JDK or JRE 8+) installed.
-- To chech if Java is insralled use :
+- To check if Java is insralled use :
 ```bash
 java --version
 ```